Welcome to Reception!

 Children will bring home a reading book daily.
 Please write in your child's planner when they have read at home.
 We like the children to read their book 3 times before it is changed.
 This helps to develop their reading and comprehension skills.
 Books are also available on 'Bug Club'.
 Click on the link to go to their website:

-We charge 50p a week for snack.
-We encourage the children to try a variety of different foods including wraps, fruit, crackers and yogurts.
+We charge termly for toast, and also provide milk and fruit daily.
 This helps the children to learn about the importance of a healthy and balanced diet.

 What we are learning